References

 Meaning

-References is a structured list of works cited in a scientific work. collection of bibliographic records describing scholarly works such as articles, books, or reports.
+References is a structured list of works cited in a scientific work.

 In JabRef, a bibliography usually corresponds to a .bib file (BibTeX or BibLaTeX format) that stores all entries used for citation and reference management.